 Find your niche

 Everyone provides high-quality photos and services.
 Undoubtedly, you do too.
 So how will your photography business catch the eye of the tiger, e.g. potential clients?
 Based on the market research you did, try to come up with something that will set you apart from other photographers in your locale.
-It can be an original photo shoot, a unique personal service, a special photography package, or any other exclusive idea your brainstorming session will produce.
+It can be a unique photography style, a special photography package, a delicate personal touch, or any other exclusive idea your brainstorming session will produce.
 That “little something” that makes you different will be very useful in marketing your photography business.

 As you make plans for the coming year, think of your strengths and weaknesses, and use both to leverage yourself.
 How?
 Well, strengths are obvious: for example, if you’re a people’s person, you’ll probably excel at marketing your services.
 As for weaknesses – set a goal to work on the ones you’d like to improve so that your business can benefit from it.
 For instance, you might consider yourself a technophobe when it comes to creating a photography website or promoting your business online.
 So one goal for the coming year could be improving your knowledge about online marketing terms, SEO for photographers, and everything you need to know in order to create a great photography website.

 The price of your services is a key element, on which your entire photography business plan is based on.
 Remember the market research you ran four paragraphs ago?
 The price range of photography prices in your area should be your first indicator.
 You need to make sure that your final price is positioned within that scale according to your level of expertise.